 Mayu joined Watsi on January 18th, 2015.
-Six years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayu's most recent donation traveled 8,700 miles to support Alex, a seven-year-old boy from Tanzania, to fund corrective surgery so he can walk more easily and go to school.
+Seven years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mayu's most recent donation traveled 8,300 miles to support Myo, a 40-year-old fisherman from Burma, to fund surgery for an infection on his left foot.

 Mayu has funded healthcare for 43 patients in 10 countries.